 While Jenna Coleman uses her Lancashire accent for most versions of Clara Oswald, she uses a cockney accent (and, to a lesser extent, an RP-like one) for the character of Victorian era Clara.
 It's a rather good rendition of cockney, but she sometimes slips out of it and you can briefly hear traces of her native accent.

 Tom Baker's Doctor sticks to flawless, theatrical RP despite being played by a working-class actor from Liverpool.
 (This was lampshaded by Jon Culshaw while interviewing him in character as him - he pointed out that there isn't the slightest touch of Scouse in his accent and then speaks a sentence with lots of forced Scouse slang in his perfect impression of Baker's voice.
 Baker responded by dropping into his virtually never observed Scouse accent for a few sentences, correcting the slang.)
 Being that Tom Baker is from a generation where actors were strongly encouraged to drop regional accents in favour of RP, the booming RP he used as the Doctor is his genuine accent.
-When asked about this very thing during a 1997 interview, Tom replied: "I come from Liverpool, and I presume I did once have a Liverpool accent... but I left when I was 14 or 15.
+(When asked about this very thing during a 1997 interview, Tom replied: "I come from Liverpool, and I presume I did once have a Liverpool accent... but I left when I was 14 or 15.
 By the time I was 15, I was in a monastery, and there were lots of peculiar people in there...
 Then I was in the Army, and then briefly in the Navy, and then training in the South of England, and then on tour.
 Some people can identify my Liverpool accent.
 Accents are not difficult to lose.")
 The Liverpool is still occasionally audible, though: